MotusWTS/motusClient/inst/doc/upstream_api.md

    - return a list of receiver device IDs for the given serial numbers

    - fields in the return value are arrays:
-      - serno string; serial number, as specified
+      - serno: string; serial number, as specified
-      - deviceID integer; motus device ID, or NA where the serial number was not found
+      - deviceID: integer; motus device ID, or NA where the serial number was not found

 ### receivers for project ###